 How does volunteering with Workaway work?

 A few of the volunteer options ask for a certain amount of money per day.
 It is possible to filter them out in the search.
 You can sign up as a single person (34 USD) or as a couple / two friends (44 USD).
 It is also possible to connect two accounts together in case you want to apply together.
 Accounts are valid for one year enabling you to contact any of the hosts.
 I think it is good to write a host something about your background, why you are interested and why you think you are suitable for this volunteer position.
 Registering as a host is free of charge.
 Once you have signed up you will be searchable as a volunteer by the hosts on the site.
 Hosts often look for specific skills.
-Fill in your profile with info about yourself and the skills you can offer.
+Fill in your profile with information about yourself and the skills you can offer.

 Many projects ask that volunteers stay for at least a month.
 It takes time to train volunteers how to do the work.
 To have different volunteers each week or every few days is not ideal for the host.
 There is no contract to stay for a month so if it is not working out, it is possible to leave whenever you would like.
 We left a few projects early and explained why and the hosts had no problem with us leaving.
 Many even told us that we could come for a week and see if it will work out for us and them.
+Many hosts accept more than two people.
+Through that we met some wonderful people.

 Workaway is not a way for hosts to substitute paid employees with volunteers.
 Unfortunately, we felt exploited at a few places.
 For example, when I had to hand-weed six hours on a rainy day with ants eating me bloody, eating mainly carbohydrates, nobody who was grateful, and having to sleep on a musty mattress in a dirty room that was leaking when it rained.
 Not the kind of volunteer situation I imagined when I signed up.
 I really enjoy hand-weeding, but only for about two hours.
 After I like to do something else and change my posture to protect my back.
-Something I did not think about in the beginning of my trip.
+Something I did not imagine in the beginning of my trip.

 Accommodation and food

 The feedback system of Workaway is not the best.
 Not many people are leaving a feedback.
 Especially a negative one.
 The other side can see the feedback right away and write / manipulate their feedback accordingly.
 So, both sides do not write a feedback when something was uncomfortable because of being afraid of getting a negative feedback.
-Airbnb and Couchsurfing have a better system.
+Airbnb and Couchsurfing do have a better system.

 Is it easy to volunteer as a vegan?